avehtari/BDA_course_Aalto/EXERCISES.md

-# Bayesian Data Aanalysis course exercises
+# Bayesian Data Analysis course exercises

-Exercises and evaluation criteria are in folder [exercises](exercises).
+Exercises and evaluation criteria are in [exercises folder](exercises).
 Exercises are submitted in [peergrade](https://www.peergrade.io).

 ## Exercise sessions